Date of visit: 23 April 2019

 The managers said relations between staff & prisoners, based on first-name terms, were ‘excellent’, and praised the jail’s ‘can do’ attitude.
-The NHS joint-funded ‘SOS team’ of Officers & psychologists, providing an outreach & drop-in service for ‘difficult’ prisoners, was highlighted, as was the specialist PIPE unit.
-The ‘community hub’ peer support & advice service, monthly prisoner consultative meetings with the Dep and SMs, and trained VR mediators, were all seen as positives.
-The daily full staff briefing, attended by the No. 1, monthly full staff meeting, and staff-family open days were highlighted too.
+The NHS joint-funded ‘SOS team’ of Officers & psychologists, providing an outreach & drop-in service for ‘difficult’ prisoners, was highlighted, as was the specialist Psychologically Informed Planned Environment – a specialist unit run by psychologically trained staff and supervised by psychologists, to support prisoners’ rehabilitation unit.
+The ‘community hub’ peer support & advice service, monthly prisoner consultative meetings with the Short for Deputy Governor and Senior Managers, and trained Violence Reduction mediators, were all seen as positives.
+The daily full staff briefing, attended by the An informal term referring to a prison’s Governor (or Director in private jails), monthly full staff meeting, and staff-family open days were highlighted too.

 The Officers too felt staff-prisoner relations were good, and liked the use of first-names.
 They also rated the SOS team (‘a great & unique initiative’) and PIPE unit, as well as family visits, and visits in general.
 Phones in cells ‘make a big difference’, as did the greenery and grounds, while the gym was ‘excellent’ for both prisoners and staff.
-They valued the daily full staff briefing, and monthly FSMs, and highly appreciated a zero tolerance towards violence, with all incidents reported to the police and the No. 1 contacting staff victims of assault.
-The DST was rated as having had a significant impact on drugs in the prison.
+They valued the daily full staff briefing, and monthly staff meetings.
+They noted a zero tolerance towards violence, with all incidents reported to the police and the No. 1 contacting staff victims of assault, and the Dedicated search team had a significant impact on drugs.

 Prisoners agreed with staff about relations between them and the use of first names.
-They too rated the SOS team, gym (access and facilities), in-cell phones (‘a god send’), and visits (inc. family days, lifer days etc).
+They too rated the SOS team, gym (access and facilities), in-cell phones (‘a god send’), and visits (including family days, lifer days etc).
 Peer support was felt a particular strength: including ‘Insiders’ welcoming new prisoners, and giving initial advice & support on induction; the centrally-located ‘community hub’, offering drop-in advice & guidance; NHS-trained emotional well-being mentors for those with mental health issues; and trained mediators helping prevent & diffuse issues between prisoners.
-They also highlighted prisoners helping audit the jail against HMIP standards, and value monthly prison consultative meetings with the SMT.
+They also highlighted prisoners helping audit the jail against Her Majesty’s Inspectorate of Prisons www.justiceinspectorates.gov.uk/hmiprisons/ standards, and valued monthly prison consultative meetings with the Senior Management Team.